Subhash6102003/Food-Delivery-Website-with-Shared-Backend/README.md

 ### Restaurant Dashboard Backend

-The restaurant dashboard backend has already been deployed separately.
+The restaurant dashboard backend has been successfully deployed to production.
 It is available at:

 - Dashboard URL: `https://restaurant-dashboard.fooddelivery.com`
 - API URL: `https://api.restaurant-dashboard.fooddelivery.com/api`

+The restaurant dashboard provides restaurant owners with the ability to manage their menu items and track orders in real-time.
 If you need to run the restaurant dashboard locally for development purposes, please contact the administrator for access to the repository and setup instructions.

 ## API Documentation